srivarshini-21/Stock-Dashboard/README.md

 # Stock-Dashboard

-StockDashboard is a web application that provides real-time stock market data, visualizations, and analysis tools to help users make informed investment decisions.
+Stock-Dashboard is a web application that provides real-time stock market data, visualizations, and analysis tools to help users make informed investment decisions.

 ## Features